pusher/pusher-websocket-react-native/README.md

 #### `useTLS (bool)`

 Whether or not you would like to use TLS encrypted transport or not, default is `true`.

+#### `authorizerTimeoutInSeconds (double)`

+If onAuthorizer callback is not called in Javascript before this time period (in seconds), the authorization for the channel will timeout on the native side.

 ## Event Callback parameters